Team766/2023/docs/OIControls.md

 ## Box Op Controls
 The box op controls are on the farm simulator controller.
 There are two buttons that will be used during the Sacramento Regional:
-* The top right orange button labeled `IN`: holding this will deploy the intake
+* The top right orange button labeled `IN`: pressing this will deploy the intake
-* The bottom right orange button labled `OUT`: holding this will reverse the intake motors and spit out the held piece.
+* The bottom right orange button labled `OUT`: pressing this will reverse the intake motors and spit out the held piece.
 * Releasing either button will retract the intake and turn off the motors.